+Planning to go hiking in Turkey?
 Turkey has the good fortune of being located in a prime part of the world for natural beauty.
-While some is distinctly Mediterranean, with beautiful oceanic coastlines and rocky cliffs, other areas boast mountains that rival even some of Europe’s most famous peaks.
+While some are distinctly Mediterranean, with beautiful oceanic coastlines and rocky cliffs, other areas boast mountains that rival even some of Europe’s most famous peaks.

 Evliya Çelebi Way